Samuuuh/feup-ac/docs/business_understanding.md

 ## Business Goals

 - Improve their service by having an accurate prediction if the client can have a loan or not.
+- As a measurement of quality, the model here presented must be able to predict correctly at least 7 scenarios out of 10.

 ## Requirements Analysis